 Another improvement is that each carriage has four TV monitors, one above the door at either end, with two more in the centre, facing opposite directions.
 These display useful information such as the train number, carriage number and the temperature inside and out.
 When we were underway, it also showed the speed (at one point we were cruising at the heady speed of 85 km/h).
 There is also journey information, including the time, the next station and estimated arrival times, all very hand if you are doing anything other than getting off at the final stop.
 The final part of the TV screen was showing a video on loop of a woman playing a piano which was very weird, although at some point after we pulled out of Chiang Mai this was replaced by a much more useful moving map.

-One thing I hadn’t noticed when I took the sleeper up to Chiang Mai is that the carriages seem really short compared to those I’m used to elsewhere in the world, although I might be imagining it.
+One thing I hadn’t noticed when I took the sleeper up to Chiang Mai is that the carriages seem really short compared to those I’m used to elsewhere in the world, although since I’ve been back in the UK, I’ve been paying more attention to carriage lengths and I’m fairly sure I was imagining it.
 Like Special Express #13, the carriages are air-conditioned, but much fiercer.
 The internal temperature was 24⁰C when we got on, and dropped to 22⁰C when we were underway, which led to plenty of people putting on jackets.

 We pulled out of Chiang Mai on time and trundled off to our first stop, Lamphun, which was when the ticket inspector came past for the first and only ticket check.
 Half an hour into the journey, not long after Lamphun, the mountains starting closing in on either side and shortly after that, the attendant for our carriage started coming around making up the berths for the night.
 Unlike my experience on the train to Chiang Mai, she didn’t start at one end and work her way down.
 Instead she seemed to work on a case-by-case basis/when people asked.